EulerOrg-IA/BANANA-LLM/README.md

-🍌 BANANA-LLM
+BANANA-LLM 🍌: The Multimodal AI for Jupyter Notebooks

-Status: Beta | License: MIT | Python 3.9+
+BANANA-LLM is a cutting-edge language model designed for developers, researchers, and content creators who want the power of a full-scale AI without the need for massive hardware.
+It seamlessly processes text, images, and code in a single framework, making it perfect for complex data analysis, AI-assisted content generation, and experimental development.

-BANANA-LLM: Multimodal AI for Jupyter Notebooks.
-Processes text, images, and code.
-Its flexible and lightweight design makes it ideal for complex data analysis and content creation, without compromising performance.
-It integrates easily and allows customization for specific tasks.
+Its flexible, lightweight design allows easy integration into existing workflows, adaptation for specific tasks, and rapid prototyping or production deployment.
+Whether generating text summaries, analyzing images, or creating dynamic code solutions, BANANA-LLM delivers high efficiency without compromising performance.

-> Use the code from Colab when clicking on the website to use the template or create your own: https://colab.research.google.com/drive/1fXtaLI70Qdm26nuRYCGvVD2muMfQaZW5?usp=sharing
+> Use the code from Colab to access the template or create your own solutions: https://colab.research.google.com/drive/1fXtaLI70Qdm26nuRYCGvVD2muMfQaZW5?usp=sharing